CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

 Pre-requisite:  Script needs HX and ESXI root password information to check all conditions

 Steps:
-1) Download the tool(HXTool.py) and upload to the controller VM (preferably HX Cluster Management IP).
+1) Download the Hyperflex-Hypercheck.zip file, upload it to the SCVM (preferably HX Cluster Management IP).
+2) unzip the Hyperflex-Hypercheck.zip (#unzip Hyperflex-Hypercheck.zip)
+3) Change directory to Hyperflex-Hypercheck (# cd Hyperflex-Hypercheck)
-2) Now run the python script file with below command:
+4) Now run the python script file with below command:
    a) For Test summary report:
       python HXTool.py
    b) For Test detail report:
       python HXTool.py detail
-3) Enter the HX root password.
+5) Enter the HX root password.
-4) Enter the ESXi root password.
+6) Enter the ESXi root password.
-5) Script will display the result on the console and also creates each node report(HX Report 10.X.X.79.txt) and main report txt file(HX Tool Main Report.txt) in the HX_Report_<timestamp> folder.
+7) Script will display the result on the console and also creates each node report(HX Report 10.X.X.79.txt) and main report txt file(HX Tool Main Report.txt) in the HX_Report_<timestamp> folder.

 Test Details:
 Detail info of the test are available in the file(TestInfo.txt).